0xSPIRIT/E-Sharp/README.md

 *          # Squares the current cell.

 +&number   # Adds the value at the number'th cell to the current cell.
--&number   # Subtracts the value at the number'th cell to the current cell.
+-&number   # Subtracts the value at the number'th cell from the current cell.
 *&number   # Multiplies the current cell by the number'th cell.
 /&number   # Divides the current cell by the number'th cell.
 %&number   # Modulo's the current cell by the number'th cell.